Quantum critical dynamics and emergent universality in decoherent digital quantum processors

 where $a_\mathrm{QKZ} \equiv \nu / (1 + z \nu)$ and $b_\mathrm{QKZ} \equiv \Delta_{zz} \nu / (1 + z \nu)$.
 For the one-dimensional Ising universality class, $z = \nu = 1$ and $\Delta_{zz} = 1/4$, yielding $a_{\mathrm{QKZ}} = 1/2$ and $b_{\mathrm{QKZ}} = 1/8$.
 Data collapse in this model has been demonstrated in the thermodynamic limit for sufficiently slow quenches~\cite{Francuz2016}.

 A growing body of work has examined how nonequilibrium scaling behaves in the presence of noise, measurements, or environmental coupling.
 In such scenarios, new dynamical scales emerge which can compete with or even supersede the intrinsic KZ timescales.
-Depending on the nature and strength of the noise, the resulting dynamics may continue to display KZ-like behavior, follow modified scaling relations, or even exhibit inverted trends.
-These findings demonstrate that universal dynamics in quantum systems are highly sensitive to the interplay between coherent evolution and dissipative processes, revealing both the fragility and the remarkable adaptability of KZ-type scaling under realistic conditions~\cite{Dutta2016,Keck2017,Kuo2021,Miessen2024}.
+Depending on the nature and strength of the noise, the resulting dynamics may continue to display KZ-like behavior, follow modified scaling relations, or even exhibit inverted trends~\cite{Miessen2024,Keck2017,Kuo2021,Griffin2012,Dutta2016,Gao2017,Puebla2020,Gangadharaiah2021,Singh2023,Iwamura2024}.
+These findings demonstrate that universal dynamics in quantum systems are highly sensitive to the interplay between coherent evolution and dissipative processes.
 In particular, when the noise originates from stochastic control fields, as explored in~\cite{Dutta2016}, the system may exhibit nonmonotonic dependence on the quench time where slower quenches result in more excitations.
-This \textit{anti-KZ} behavior is a complete inversion of the standard QKZ expectations~\cite{Dutta2016}.
+This \textit{anti}-KZ behavior is a complete inversion of the standard QKZ expectations~\cite{Griffin2012,Dutta2016,Gao2017,Puebla2020,Gangadharaiah2021,Singh2023,Iwamura2024}.
 In digital simulations, these effects become intertwined with gate noise and circuit depth limitations.
 Yet, as shown in recent benchmarking work, KZ dynamics still manifest robustly in quantum simulators with hundreds of qubits, albeit with quantitative deviations due to device imperfections~\cite{Miessen2024}.

 As a concrete example of noise-induced modifications to QKZ scaling, we consider the effect of continuous quantum nondemolition (QND) measurements of the instantaneous Hamiltonian.
 In this setting, the system undergoes decoherence in the instantaneous energy eigenstates, leading to modified freeze-out behavior in the strong decoherence regime and new algebraic combinations of universal critical exponents in the freeze-out time and correlation length~\cite{Kuo2021}: